 • Description and price quotes of goods or services for which funds are requested (please be as specific as possible – ex: 50 12×15 Blue-Grey Board Letter Document Cases)

-• Description of the use and benefit that the funds will provide (ex: to rehouse materials from X collection from rusting file cabinet to provide a stable environment and increase ease to inventory materials)
+• Description of the use and benefit that the funds will provide (ex: to rehouse materials from X collection from rusting file cabinet to provide a stable environment)

 • How the institution will meet its funding match

-• Please also include a letter from your institution’s CEO/Director or Chair of the Board providing a Statement of Commitment to participate in this.
+• Please also include a letter from your institution’s CEO/Director or Chair of the Board providing a Statement of Commitment to participate in this program.

 Submission Information: Please send this information to Massachusetts SHRAB

 c/o Massachusetts Archives – Secretary of the Commonwealth

 Boston, MA 02125

 Organizational funding requirement: Matching funds or services totally at least 25% of the total cost of the project.
 For example: